Maintenance

 We recommend that all play equipment and surfacing is regularly inspected.

-All newly installed equipment will have a running in period, during which we recommend a daily visual inspection
+All newly installed equipment will have a running in period, during which we recommend a daily visual inspection.

-A weekly routine visual inspection
+• A weekly visual inspection

-A quarterly inspection for wear & tear and stability
+• A quarterly inspection for wear & tear and stability

 Cracking